ace-diff/ace-diff/README.md

 #### Appalling slow stuff that can be improved
 - don't diff on updateGap()
 - diffs the diffs to know when to redraw gap + arrows
+- cap out the diffs if > N?

 ### Known limitations
 - only one AceDiff per page